-You can Ctrl+Shift-click usages of symbols to display their declarations in the Peek Definition view.
-If you want to disable this, clear the Use Ctrl+Shift click to open the result in the peek view checkbox on the page of ReSharper options (Alt+R,O).
+Additionally to the native Visual Studio shortcut, Alt+F12, you can Ctrl+Shift-click usages of a symbol to display its declaration in the Peek Definition view.
+If you want to disable this, clear the Use Ctrl+Shift click to Peek Declaration checkbox on the page of ReSharper options (Alt+R O).

 All navigation features are available in the peek definition view.
 For example, you can invoke the Navigate To command Control+Shift+G. All navigation results are shown within the same Peek Definition view.

 All refactorings are available in the Peek Definition view.
 You can press Control+Shift+R to check the list of available refactorings.

 You can close the Peek Definition view by pressing Esc and switch between the editor and the definition window by pressing Shift+Esc.

 To open different kinds of related sources in the Peek Definition view, you can set the caret at the desired symbol and type

 peek in the Go to Action popup Control+Shift+A: